 ING engages in strategic dialogue with clients to influence change.
 We talk about the challenges they face and help them identify opportunities.
 We see opportunities arising from the final recommendations of the G20 global Taskforce on Climate-related Financial Disclosures (TCFD).

 We believe this will encourage investors to shift to more low-carbon and climate-smart options as companies become more transparent about reporting on the financial implications of climate change – an important step towards delivering on the commitments of the Paris Agreement to keep global warming below two degrees Celsius.

 Real estate is a sector where improvements in energy efficiency can have a large impact on lowering CO2 emissions, as buildings make up roughly 40 percent of global emissions.
 Our transactions increasingly involve high-grade sustainable real estate collateral.
-In the Netherlands, for example, we support clients through our innovative sustainability app.
+In the Netherlands, for example, we aim to only have green buildings in our portfolio as of 2023.
 At year-end 2017, our low-carbon buildings portfolio totalled EUR 9.3 billion.

 In 2017, ING joined forces with circular economy platform Madaster, which has a digital ‘materials passport’ to stimulate the use of recyclable materials and reduce waste in buildings.
 ING Real Estate also teamed up with ING Groenbank on a green loan to convert a former power plant into a sustainable ‘A’ energy label innovation hub.

 The circular economy is also an area where ING aims to lead the way among banks, with the ultimate goal of helping clients make the transition from ownership to access.